 If making vichyssoise, leave to cool, then cover and chill for at least 4 hours.
 Chilling dulls the flavour, so check the seasoning before serving.

-Mary Berry’s tips for leek and potato soup
+Mary Berry’s tips for her leek and potato soup recipe

 Mary Berry's first tip is to ensure that you make sure you don’t have the heat too high, or the butter may burn.